What if I’m not satisfied with the outcome of my complaint?

 If we escalate your complaint to a review by a service director, we'll aim to tell you our findings within 30 working days of you telling us you want to take your complaint to this stage.

-If we escalate your complaint to a Remote Review Panel hearing or a standard Review Panel hearing, we'll aim to:
+If we escalate your complaint to a Remote Review Panel hearing or a standard Review Panel hearing, we'll aim to provide a final decision in writing within 56 calendar days of receiving a complaint, unless a later deadline has been agreed.

 The review panel is made up of a combination of: